<

 • Never solo technical terrain or peaks in weather-uncertain conditions

+The honest case against solo hiking in year one.
 Your first season is when you’re learning how your body responds to the mountain — to altitude, to sustained effort, to unexpected conditions.
 You don’t yet know your personal failure modes.
 A partner in year one is not a crutch; it’s the most reliable safety system available.
 Save solo objectives for year two, when you have enough reference experience to assess your own risk honestly.

-How to call for rescue — when and how
+How to Call for Rescue — When and How

 911 connects you to the county sheriff who dispatches search and rescue.
 Give your name, the number of people in your party, your GPS coordinates (read directly from your phone map), a description of the injury or emergency, and your current conditions.
 Stay on the line.
 Do not hang up unless the operator releases you.